 Mastectomy is a standardized surgery, with infrequent complications.
 It remains a surgical procedure that carries a small but real risk.
 The main complications are listed below:

 This is a personal decision, discussed in consultation.
 Immediate breast reconstruction (IBR) is performed under the same general anesthesia as the mastectomy, with an associated plastic surgeon.
 It avoids the "flat-chest interval".
 It is possible with or without NAC preservation — keeping the nipple is not a prerequisite.
 Formal contraindication: inflammatory breast cancer.
-Delayed reconstruction (3 to 12 months later) is also an option.
+Delayed reconstruction (on average 6 to 9 months after radiotherapy) is also an option.
 Techniques: implant (definitive prosthesis or expander), lipofilling, autologous flaps (DIEP, latissimus dorsi).
 Reconstruction and contralateral breast symmetrization fall within the scope of post-mastectomy reconstruction coverage.

-1.5 hours for a simple mastectomy without reconstruction.
+45 min to 1.5 hours for a simple mastectomy without reconstruction.
 2 to 3 hours with implant-based reconstruction.
-3 to 5 hours with autologous flap reconstruction (DIEP, latissimus dorsi).
+Up to 3.5 hours with autologous flap reconstruction (DIEP, latissimus dorsi).
 General anesthesia.
 Hospital stay 1 to 5 days depending on the strategy.

 Yes.
 Mastectomy is covered by the French national health insurance under long-term illness status (ALD 30 — cancer).
 Breast reconstruction and contralateral breast symmetrization also fall within the scope of post-mastectomy reconstruction coverage, without any specific medical prescription.
 Out-of-pocket fees may apply in sector 2 practice (Dr Zeitoun practices in sector 2 non-OPTAM; a detailed quote is provided during consultation).